kaiweic/OpenSidewalksDashboard/README.md

-# OpenDataPortal
+# OpenSidewalksDashboard Project
-Use of public data to understand pedestrian access issues
+This is a group project I'm working on in the University of Washington Computer Science and Engineering department in Winter 2018.
+The dashboard uses data from the Seattle government to analyze the sidewalk issues around Seattle.

 # Setup
 - Download and install Node.js